 In the financial year ended 31 March 2021, in line with our Basic Policy on Human Rights, we instituted an internal process that serves as a grievance mechanism for complaints relating to human rights (redress).
 In the financial year ended 31 March 2022, we set up internal rules and regulations relevant thereto, and in the financial year ended 31 March 2023, established a dedicated contact point on our website for submission of complaints about human rights violations.
-In the financial years ended 31 March 2021, 2022 and 2023, and FYE 3/2024, no incidents of human rights violations in our business were reported.
+During the period from the beginning of the financial year ended 31 March 2021 to the end of FYE 3/2025, no incidents that have been concluded as human rights violations in our business were found.